Blossom End Rot – What It Is and How To Fix It

 Fortifying your crop at planting is another way of ensuring that your crop remains healthy and does not suffer from blossom end rot.

-You can do this in various ways such as using garden lime or adding 2-3 calcium antacid and even Tums tablet to the planting hole.
+You can do this in various ways, such as using garden lime or adding 2-3 calcium antacids and Tums tablets to the planting hole.

 This will give your plant a calcium boost right from the beginning.

-Make every month a gardening month with proven techniques for year-round growing and harvesting.
+Make every month a gardening month by following the book ‘The Year-Round Vegetable Gardener’ by Niki Jabbour’s proven year-round growing and harvesting techniques.

 8. Commercial Products